-A rabidly increasing evidence suggests that maternal lifestyle and prenatal factors are related with serious health consequences and diseases later in life.
-In view of recent discoveries, epigenetic mechanisms such as alteration of DNA methylation, chromatin modifications and modulation of gene expression during gestation are believed to possibly account for various types of diseases and disorders.
+A growing body of evidence indicates that maternal lifestyle and prenatal factors are associated with serious health consequences and diseases later in life.
+Epigenetic mechanisms such as DNA methylation, chromatin modifications, and the modulation of gene expression during gestation are believed to contribute to the development of various diseases and disorders.
 During pregnancy, physiological changes occur to nurture the developing fetus and prepare the mother for labor and delivery.
-Some of these changes impact cardiac output, insulin resistance and normal biochemical values while others may mimic symptoms of medical disease.
-Therefore, pregnancy is characterized by dramatic changes in metabolism.
-Pregnancy is conducted by a well-known interaction of hormonal alterations which not only confirms that key features of the developmental process (like placentation) occur at the correct time, but also that parturition occurs once the baby’s development is complete (Best & Carey, 2013).
-Together with the hormonal aspects underlying pregnancy resides the complex interactions of epigenetic changes, whose proper combination and critical timing are also essential for a successful pregnancy.
-Both genetic and environmental factors modulate pregnancy (Dadvand et al., 2013).
-Much less attention has been paid to the effects of pregnancy on the mother, although epigenetic change in chromatin is an important component in long-term responses to hormonal signaling.
+Some of these changes impact cardiac output, insulin resistance, and normal biochemical parameters whereas others may mimic symptoms of specific diseases.
+Thus, pregnancy is characterized by dramatic changes in metabolism.
+Pregnancy is coordinated by well-characterized hormonal alterations that drive key developmental processes such as placentation, ensuring that they occur at the correct time and that parturition occurs once the fetus is fully developed (Best & Carey, 2013).
+A complex series of epigenetic changes, together with these hormonal aspects of pregnancy, serves to coordinate the developmental timing necessary for a successful pregnancy.
+Both genetic and environmental factors can shape pregnancy outcomes (Dadvand et al., 2013).
+However, far less attention has been paid to the effects of pregnancy on the mother, although chromatin epigenetic changes are an important component of long-term responses to hormonal signaling.